I wanted to be a writer. They told me I should be ready to bleed.

 I think about all the potential around me.
 That no matter what I act on I will be closing the door on countless other opportunities.
 That time is moving and I’m regressing.
 I worry mostly that I’m doomed to mediocrity.

 I hope I’m not shallow.
-That any perceived depth I have is not an illusion.
+That any perceived depth is not an illusion.
 That I won’t wake up one day and realize everything I’ve said or thought is obvious and common.
 That I am in fact average, not different, not exceptional.
 Why don’t people talk about this?
 Why do we feign confidence?
 Why do we put up our Facebook highlight reels and hide our real thoughts where no one can see them?

 I worry about money.
 How more is never enough.
 I worry about material things disguised as freedom, hiding their chains of financial burden.
 I worry I won’t see them until it’s too late and their weight is too great.